UglyToad/PdfPig/README.md

 While the version is below 1.0.0 minor versions will change the public API without warning (SemVer will not be followed until 1.0.0 is reached).

-## API Changes ##

-+ 0.0.3 - Changes to position data for ```Letter```.
-Letter has a Location, Width and GlyphRectangle property.
-Consult the [Wiki](https://github.com/UglyToad/PdfPig/wiki/Letters) for details of the new API.
-Adds ```PdfDocument.Structure``` property allowing access to raw data.
-+ 0.0.5 - Adds the ability to create valid PDF documents with custom text, lines and rectangles.
-Use ```PdfDocumentBuilder``` to get started.
-Adds the ability to retrieve per-page annotations using the experimental access on the page level.

 ## Usage ##

 The ```PdfDocument``` class provides access to the contents of a document loaded either from file or passed in as bytes.
 To open from a file use the ```PdfDocument.Open``` static method: